Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 - Kentucky has combined with its opponents to score more than 50.5 points in three of five games this season.

-- The two teams combine to average 60.2 points per game, 9.7 more than the total in this contest.
+- The two teams combine to score 60.2 points per game, 9.7 more than the over/under in this contest.

-- These two squads combine to allow 39.8 points per game, 10.7 fewer than this contest's over/under.
+- The 39.8 combined points per game that these two squads have allowed this season are 10.7 fewer than the 50.5 over/under in this contest.

-- The average total in Wildcats games this season is 52.9, 2.4 points above Saturday's total of 50.5.

 - The 61.4 PPG average total in Tigers games this season is 10.9 points more than this game's over/under.